-Applicants should submit transcripts of all academic work, Graduate Record Examination scores (ideally a total of at least 1,000 on the verbal and quantitative tests) and three letters of recommendation.
-Applications for fall admission should be completed by March 1 Students applying for financial aid for fall admission must complete applications by February 1.
+Applicants should submit transcripts of all academic work.
+Graduate Record Examination scores (ideally a total of at least 1,000 on the verbal and quantitative tests) and three letters of recommendation.
+Applications for fall admission should be completed by March 1.
+Students applying for financial aid for fall admission must complete applications by February 1.

 Admission is selective and competitive based on the number of well-qualified applicants and the limits of available faculty and facilities.
 Those who meet stated minimum academic requirements are not guaranteed admission, nor are those who fail to meet those requirements necessarily precluded from admission if they offer other appropriate strengths.
-The department admits new students only in the fall semester.
+The department admits new students only in the fall semster.

 Teaching assistantships, research assistantships and University fellowships are available to graduate students at the M.A. and Ph.D. levels.
 Please refer to the chapter "Graduate Fellowships and Assistantships" in this catalog for additional information.
+REQUIREMENTS FOR THE DEGREES

-All new students are required to take a non-credit one-hour proseminar.
+All new students are required to take a non-credit one-hour pro-seminar.

 M.A.
-IN SOCIOLOGY

-M.A.
-IN S OCIOLOGY

-M.A.
-IN SOC CIOLOGY WITH THESIS OPTION
+IN Sociology with Thesis Option

+M.A. in Sociology with Thesis Uption

 SOCI 605 Data Collection

 SOCI 612 Development of Sociological Theory

 SOCI 606 Qualitative Methodology

 or

 SOCI 614 Advanced Data Analysis

-or and the second second

-EDUC 812 Regression Models in Education

 or

+EDUC 812 Regression Models in Eduation

+or ·

 EDUC 874 Multivariate Data Analysis in Education

-or of the literal
+or

 EDUC 876 Structural Models in Education

-or 972 Diametral Consul Madeline to Education
+or

-EDUC 873 Hierarchical Linear Modeling in Educatio
+EDUC 873 Hierarchical Linear Modeling in Education